San Myshuno’s favorite necrophiliac is here to step in before things get too real.

 A week before Jasper found his nemesis in a multi-thousand-year-old snow demon, Xiyuan and his husband forego preparing for Winterfest in favor of a monomaniacal adherence to routine that rivals Groundhog Day—but here with the opposite message of Groundhog Day, since learning to love another person creates a loop, not breaks one.

 The holidays promise to be low-key.
-There are no children showing up at the penthouse door begging for sugar for Bernard to jump-scare.
+There are no begging children showing up at the penthouse for Bernard to jump-scare.
 Not even the most contrived situation could get Xiyuan and his not-hostile-but-not-too-enthused coparent in the same room.
 Everyone’s in-laws are overseas or rotting.
 Shu’s going to visit at some point, but the family-oriented spirit of the holiday is going to preclude any real discussion about what the hell he thinks he’s doing.

 Xiyuan moves 5 feet from his perch and pushes the dual combination branch-fountain, a real double-threat, flush with the wall, creating just enough space to assemble the artificial tree.
 The needles are done up in an ombre increasing in saturation from their white tips to whichever plastic imitation branch they belong to, the deepest hue being an equal combination of forest and avocado greens.
 Like 60’s bathroom or diner green.
 The color seen draped over RVs with fake wood panels and in polished jukebox enamel and soulmated with burnt orange.
 Perhaps as a nod to the color’s history, or as an aesthetic challenge, or a symbol of rebirthing things that should have been dead for a long time, the pair have decided to revive the tradition by draping the tree in more than a pop of orange.